 Body Donation Program

 Research and education at FROST and FARL are made possible by our Body Donation Program.
-Unlike most other donation programs - such as those at medical schools - body donations to the NMU Center for Forensic Anthropology (CFA) are permanent.
-This is because at its core, the CFA is a forensic anthropology research facility.
+Unlike most other donation programs - such as those at medical schools - body donations to the NMU Center for Forensic Science are permanent.
+This is because at its core, the Center for Forensic Science is a forensic anthropology research facility.
 All of our body donors will be curated indefinitely as part of a permanent osteological (skeletal) collection at NMU.
 This collection will allow for additional research opportunities in a variety of disciplines.

 Please contact us if you have questions regarding the Body Donation Program.
 We are available 24 hours a day at (906) 362-2307.